fivetran/dbt_workday/models/docs.md

 {% docs worker_position %} Represents the positions held by workers in the Workday system {% enddocs %}

+{% docs worker_position_organization %} Ties together workers to the positions and organizations they hold in the Workday system. {% enddocs %}

 {% docs worker_position_id %} Identifier for the worker associated with the position. {% enddocs %}

 {% docs worker_positions %} The number of positions the worker has held {% enddocs %}